muneebtator/PyRotater/README.md

 ### Running script
 Put your source/left pop model sets/groups in the `source_populations.txt` file.
 Each source set/group is separated by a new line, you can check the example `source_populations.txt`.

 Create a directory called `outputs` in your workspace, this is where the model outputs will be saved.
-Make sure the `popleft` in  your qpAdm parameter file is called left.txt, this file will be automatically generated for each model by PyRotator.
+Make sure the `popleft` in  your qpAdm parameter file is called `left.txt`, this file will be automatically generated for each model by PyRotator.

 Your qpAdm parameter file needs to be called `parqpadm`.